Odeon leaves the building

 Closure date- Thursday 14th June 2007.

 It is somewhat ironic that the doors closed for the last time on a miserable windswept and rainy evening.
-It had been decided that there would be no special performance or film to mark the final day.
-The attendance to witness the final movie was poor as the film had played for several weeks before.
+It had been decided by the then owners of Odeon, that there would be no special performance or film to mark the final day.
+Many locals considered this to be contemptible as this iconic cinema deserved to be given a respectable send off.
+This was reflected in the poor attendance to witness the final movie, ‘Pirates of the Caribbean: At World’s End’, which had played for several weeks beforehand.

 One last look, minutes before locking the Odeon for the final time on Thursday 28th June 2007, two weeks after the final performance.